Darrington Bluegrass Festival FAQs

 What if I can’t volunteer for 12 hours?

-If you want to volunteer for 4 hours on one of our music festival weekend days, you can attend the rest of that particular day for free.
+If you want to volunteer for 4 hours on one of our music festival weekend days, you can attend the festival that particular day for free.
 See signup link above for this option.

 Are there opportunities to volunteer throughout the year or only at the festival?

 You can volunteer for your other 8 hours, or more, during the year at cleanup events that prepare the grounds for the festival.
 To get a free ticket, you must also volunteer during the music festival weekend (see above.)
-Our cleanup days are posted on our Facebook page. https://www.facebook.com/DarringtonBluegrassFestival
+Our cleanup days will be posted on our Facebook page. https://www.facebook.com/DarringtonBluegrassFestival

 FOOD/COOLERS